qwerfd2/Groove_Coaster_2_Server/README.md

 Special thanks: [Walter-o/gcm-downloader]https://github.com/Walter-o/gcm-downloader

 Warning: Do not put personal files under the folders in the private server directory - all files within these sub-folders will be accessible by anyone with your server address!
+Security and performance are not guaranteed, and it is not recommended to host this server on the internet.
+You have been warned.

 一个基于```Python```和```Flask```的微型```Groove Coaster 2: Original Style```本地服务器。